vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 ![](images/add%20current%20ip.png)

-3. Select the means through which you would connect to your database.
+3. Select the means through which you will connect to your database.
 For the purpose of this tutorial, we chose the **shell**.
 ![](images/mongo%20shell.png)

 4. Select your operating system and download the MongoDB shell **mongosh**
 ![](images/connect%20to%20cluster%201.png)

-5. We're presently running an ubuntu server on our instance so we would copy the download url and paste it in our terminal with the download command.
+5. We're presently running an ubuntu server on our instance so we will copy the download url and paste it in our terminal with the download command.
 ```
 wget https://downloads.mongodb.com/compass/mongodb-mongosh_1.8.1_amd64.deb
 ```